danilofreire/kcl-thesis-template-markdown/README.md

 ## Changes to the original template

-I've made some very small changes to the original repository:
+I've added some minor changes to the original repository:

 * References are formatted in Chicago style.
 * King's logo was added to the title page